-Malcolm Archer has had a distinguished career in church music which has taken him to the posts of Organist and Director of Music at Bristol, Wells and St Paul’s Cathedral and for eleven years, Director of Chapel Music at Winchester College.
+Malcolm Archer has had a distinguished career in church music.
+He held the post of Organist and Director of Music at Bristol, Wells and St Paul’s Cathedral.
+He was subsequently Director of Chapel Music at Winchester College for eleven years.

-Over the years, his BBC Radio 3 broadcasts and commercial recordings have won many plaudits, and his Christmas recording with St. Paul’s Cathedral Choir was editor’s choice in The Daily Telegraph.
+Over the years, his BBC Radio 3 broadcasts and commercial recordings have won many plaudits.
+For instance, his Christmas recording with St Paul’s Cathedral Choir was editor’s choice in The Daily Telegraph.
 He has recorded with labels such as Warner Classics, Hyperion and Convivium.
-His recordings are frequently played on BBC Radio 3 and Classic FM includ- ing his recording of Mozart’s Requiem with Winchester College Chapel Choir and the Lon- don Mozart Players.
-He has worked with some of the world’s finest singers and has recorded with Dame Emma Kirkby, James Bowman CBE, Sarah Fox and John Mark Ainsley.
+BBC Radio 3 and Classic FM frequently play his recordings, including his album of Mozart’s Requiem with Winchester College Chapel Choir and the London Mozart Players.
+He has worked with some of the world’s finest singers including Dame Emma Kirkby, James Bowman CBE, Sarah Fox and John Mark Ainsley.

-Malcolm Archer’s choral works are performed in many countries and are respected for their approachable singability, interesting harmonic character and understanding of the singing voice.
+Malcolm Archer’s choral works are performed in many countries.
+They are respected for their approachable singability, interesting harmonic character and understanding of the singing voice.